 Prior to this, Mr Hawkins held management positions at AXA Australia, National Mutual and Australian Casualty and Life.

 Mr Hawkins is currently a Director at Lexon Insurance Pty Ltd and the Operations Manager at KA Hawkins Constructions Pty Ltd. He has previously held directorships at QSuper Limited and the Queensland Workplace Health and Safety Board.

 Maria Wilton has more than 30 years’ experience in the financial services industry.
 Ms Wilton was Chair and Managing Director of Franklin Templeton Investments Australia from 2006–2018.
 She previously held roles with BT Financial Group, County Investment Management, JP Morgan Investment Management and Commonwealth Treasury.

-Ms Wilton is currently Vice Chair of the Global Board of Governors of the Chartered Financial Analyst Institute and Vice Chair of Infrastructure Victoria and Chair of the Audit Committee.
-She is a Director of Australia Post Super, Dexus Wholesale Property Fund, WorkSafe, VFMC and the Confident Girls Foundation.
+Ms Wilton is a member of the Global Board of Governors of the Chartered Financial Analyst Institute and Vice Chair of Infrastructure Victoria.
+She is a Director of Post Super Ltd, Dexus Wholesale Property Fund, VFMC and the Confident Girls Foundation.

-The foregoing general purpose financial statements have been prepared in accordance with the Financial Accountability Act 2009 and other prescribed requirements.
+The foregoing general purpose financial statements have been prepared pursuant to section 62(1) of the Financial Accountability Act 2009 (the Act), section 39 of the Financial and Performance Management Standard 2019 and other prescribed requirements.

 The Directors draw attention to note 2(a) to the financial statements, which includes a statement of compliance with International Financial Reporting Standards.